mollle/coding-challenge-1/README.md

 - `503 Service Unavailable`: database unavailable
 - `500 Internal Server Error`: unexpected server error

+## Algorithm

+The path computation uses a segment-merging approach for efficiency:

+1. Convert movement commands into horizontal segments (fixed y) and vertical segments (fixed x)
+2. Group segments by their fixed coordinate and merge overlapping intervals
+3. Count points in merged intervals: each interval [a, b] contributes (b − a + 1) points
+4. Subtract intersection points where horizontal and vertical segments cross (to avoid double-counting)

+See [src/domain/robotPath.ts](src/domain/robotPath.ts) for implementation details.

 ## Assumptions

 - Input is expected to be well-formed; the service performs only minimal shape/type checks.